m4ttsch/omscs-notes-notes/operating-systems/midterm-exam-review-questions.md

 Spurious wake ups can often be avoided by placing signal/broadcast calls outside of the mutex.
 Note that, this cannot always happen: if a signaling call depends on some configuration of shared state, this must be checked while holding the mutex, as with any other shared state access.

 ## Do you understand the need for using a while() look for the predicate check in the critical section entry code examples in the lessons?
-When a condition variable is signaled on, and a thread is to be “woken up”, two things occur:
+When a condition variable is signaled on, and a thread is to be "woken up", two things occur:
 - The thread is removed from the wait queue
 - The thread reacquires the mutex